Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 ## Backbone Assembly

-1. Grab the **backbone**, **inserts**, and **M4-8mm screws**.
+1. Grab the **backbone**, **clips**, and **M4-8mm screws**.

-1. Position each insert onto the backbone so it sits **flush**.
+1. Position each clip onto the backbone so it sits **flush**.

-   * Hold the insert snug while threading in the screws with an Allen key.
+   * Hold the clip snug while threading in the screws with an Allen key.
 Secure fully.
-   * Continually check that each insert remains fully seated.
+   * Continually check that each clip remains fully seated.

-   ⚠️ **Important:** Improperly seated inserts can cause **ATC accuracy issues**.
+   ⚠️ **Important:** Improperly seated clips can cause **ATC accuracy issues**.

 ![](../../_images/_atc/_atc_assembly/temp/IMG_0914.JPG)

 1. Repeat for the other end of the backbone.
-You should have 2 inserts installed.
+You should have 2 clips installed.

 ![](../../_images/_atc/_atc_assembly/temp/IMG_0915.JPG)

-Optionally, you can install all the inserts onto the backbone now, or do it at a later time.
+Optionally, you can install all the clips onto the backbone now, or do it at a later time.

 ## Joining Rack Sections